 2. Pearl Harbor Tour FAQs

-There are occasions (a few times per year) that the boats do not visit the Arizona Memorial.
+There are occasions that the boats do not visit the Arizona Memorial.
 This can happen as a result of weather conditions, boat mechanical problems, or safety issues at the memorial.
 If we know in advance that this is happening, then we will do our best to notify you before your tour.

 Boarding the Arizona Memorial is only one part of a visit to Pearl Harbor.
-The Pearl Harbor visitors center, museums, exhibits, movie are all part of the experience.
+The Pearl Harbor visitors center, museums, movie and exhibits are all part of the experience.
 We feel that it is still worth visiting Pearl Harbor.

 Tour companies do not provide refunds if the Navy boats do not take guests to the Arizona Memorial.
 It is out of the control of tour companies.